Programme of the Summit

 Day 1 - Flagship Projects

-Plenary Sessions to showcase the most promising ideas from the call for scientific and policy research abstracts on the topic of Human Rights Solutions to Water and Sanitation.
+Plenary Sessions to showcase the six most promising ideas from the call for scientific and policy research abstracts on the topic of Human Rights Solutions to Water and Sanitation.
 These should highlight accessible (achievable, cost-effective) and innovative solutions that are relevant for people from least developed countries and situations that are aggravated by situations of poverty, water scarcity, location, climate change, conflict situations or cultural and gender barriers.
-A limited number of selected experts will present scientific and policy-enabling ideas around the topic of “Leaving no one behind”.
-Potentially half of which are technology focussed, and half are policy related (including HRWS).
+Six selected experts will present scientific and policy-enabling ideas around the topic of “Leaving no one behind”.

 Awards Dinner: “Leave No One Behind Innovation” Award for the most promising idea presented during the day, including funding for the winner to start a feasibility study.
 Winning idea can be either technology or policy driven, and it must aim to help solve the issue of how to ensure access to water and sanitation for people in marginalised situations.
 Votes from judges during the day.

 Day 2 - Exploratory Projects

-Each panel session will be sponsored by at least one major donor, that has committed to choosing and funding a pilot study for the best idea from each session.
+Each panel session will be sponsored by a donor, that has committed to choosing and funding a pilot study for the best idea from each session.
 Progress from these pilot studies will be reported in time for presentation at WWW in August in Stockholm.
-Decision made by sponsors.

 - Innovations for Ecologically Based Approach water and sanitation technologies for displaced persons